-3. Release Date: The most recent updated inflation rate is released each month by the BLS between the 10th and 13th, depending on the month.
+5. Release Date: The most recent updated inflation rate is released each month by the BLS between the 10th and 13th, depending on the month.
 At any point during the year, the most accurate inflation rate is the most recent inflation rate released within this 4-day period of each month.
 Historical averages and other information regarding inflation may be found at: <https://inflationdata.com/>

-4. Calculating Inflation: The Inflation rate is calculated from the Consumer Price Index (CPI-U) which is compiled by the BLS and is based upon a 1982-84 baseline of 100.
+6. Calculating Inflation: The Inflation rate is calculated from the Consumer Price Index (CPI-U) which is compiled by the BLS and is based upon a 1982-84 baseline of 100.
 An increase in the CPI-U of 3 points from one month to the next would be reported as an inflation rate of 3%.

-The current CPI-U for the month in which this reserve study was completed is 312.332, suggesting that the cost of goods and services which are used to calculate the CPI-U have increased 3.12 times since the 1982-84 timeframe which was used to establish the index baseline of 100.
+The current CPI-U as of the report date of this reserve study is 319.082, suggesting that the cost of goods and services which are used to calculate the CPI-U have increased 3.19 times since the 1982-84 timeframe which was used to establish the index baseline of 100.

-5. Annual Inflation Rate: The annual inflation rate for a given calendar year is the 12-month average for the period January through December of the year in question.
+7. Annual Inflation Rate: The annual inflation rate for a given calendar year is the 12-month unweighted average for the period January through December of the year in question.

-- The average annual inflation rate for the 30-year period ending 12/31/2023 was 2.53%. - The average monthly inflation rate for the 12-months ending 12/31/2023 was 4.12%. - Current Annual inflation for the 12 months ending March 2024 is 3.48% - The inflation rate used in this reserve study is 3.48%. - The next scheduled release date for the current inflation rate and The average monthly inflation rate for the 12-months ending with April 2024 is 5/15/2024.
+- The average annual inflation rate for the 111-year period ending 12/31/2024 is 3.30% - The average annual inflation rate for the 30-year period ending 12/31/2024 is 2.95%. - The average monthly inflation rate for the 12-months ending 4/30/2025 is 2.31%. - The inflation rate used in this reserve study is 3.00%.